-- Information Governance Committee – a role taken on by the Executive Board, this committee has responsibility for strategic coordination and monitoring of governance of all Archives' information and data assets.
+- Information and Data Governance Committee – the committee has responsibility for strategic coordination and monitoring of governance of all NAA information and data assets.
 Secretariat is provided by the Information Governance section

-- Chief Information Governance Officer – this role supports the Information Governance Committee and is accountable for enterprise-wide governance of the Archives' information and data assets
+- Chief Information Governance Officer – this role supports the Information and Data Governance Committee and is accountable for enterprise-wide governance of NAA information and data assets

-- Information Systems Architecture Register – documents the Archives business systems and key information and data assets and identifies key system attributes
+- Information Systems Architecture Register – documents the NAA business systems and key information and data assets and identifies key system attributes

 - Information Management Functionality Checklist – a validation tool used to assess all new business systems and existing systems undergoing significant changes.
-The checklist is based on the National Archives' Business Systems Assessment Framework and the Minimum Metadata Set.
+The checklist is based on the NAA's Business Systems Assessment Framework and the Minimum Metadata Set.

 - Information Management Plans – outline the value of information and data assets and identify strategies to manage them over time according to their value in an accountable and transparent manner

-- Completing the Archives' annual reporting survey to ensure the Archives is accountably meeting its information requirements
+- Completing the NAA annual reporting survey to ensure the NAA is accountably meeting its information requirements

-The National Archives of Australia was established under the Archives Act 1983 (the Act).
-As an executive agency of the Australian Government, the National Archives provides leadership in best-practice management of the official record of the Australian Government and ensures that Australian Government information of enduring significance is secured, preserved and available to government agencies, researchers and the community.
+The NAA was established under the Archives Act 1983 (the Act).
+As an executive agency of the Australian Government, the NAA provides leadership in best-practice management of the official record of the Australian Government and ensures that Australian Government information of enduring significance is secured, preserved and available to government agencies, researchers and the community.